CVHub520/X-AnyLabeling/docs/en/user_guide.md

 ### Annotations Upload/Export

-Currently, `X-AnyLabeling` provides functionality for importing/exporting labels in six mainstream annotation formats.
-Below are the steps for each format.
+`X-AnyLabeling` currently supports the import and export of various popular annotation formats.
+Here is a brief guide on how to use these features.

-- Upload YOLO Labels
+#### Import/Export YOLO Labels

+The latest version of X-AnyLabeling allows one-click upload/export of YOLOv5/v8 labels for object detection, instance segmentation, oriented bounding box, and keypoint detection tasks (`*.txt` files).</br>

+Before importing/exporting YOLO label files, prepare a label configuration file:</br>
+1. For object detection, instance segmentation, and oriented bounding box, refer to [classes.txt](../../assets/classes.txt), with each line representing a class, numbered sequentially from 0.
+2. For keypoint detection, refer to [yolov8_pose.yaml](../../assets/yolov8_pose.yaml), following the `has_visible` parameter as per the [official definition](https://docs.ultralytics.com/datasets/pose/#ultralytics-yolo-format).</br>

+To import labels, click the `Upload` button on the menu, select the task, upload the configuration file, then choose the label file directory and confirm.</br>
+To export labels, click the `Export` button, upload the configuration file, and confirm.
+Exported files are saved in the `labels` folder within the current image directory.</br>

+> Example YOLO label file: [demo.txt](../../assets/labels/demo.txt).

+#### Import/Export COCO Labels

+X-AnyLabeling supports one-click import/export of COCO labels for object detection and instance segmentation tasks (`*.json` files).</br>

+Prepare a label configuration file by referring to [classes.txt](../../assets/classes.txt), with each line representing a class, numbered sequentially from 0.</br>

-Before importing YOLO annotation files, you need to prepare a custom class file.
-Once prepared, import the image file to be annotated, click the `Upload` button on the top menu, select `Upload YOLO Labels`, choose the prepared label file, and then select the directory containing the label files.
+To import labels, click the `Upload` button on the menu, select the task, upload the configuration file, then choose the label file directory and confirm.</br>

-> Custom class file format can be referred to [classes.txt](../../assets/classes.txt).
+To export labels, click the `Export` button, upload the configuration file, and confirm.
+Exported files are saved in the `annotations` folder within the current image directory.

+> Example COCO label file: [instances_default.json](../../assets/annotations/instances_default.json).

-- Upload VOC Labels
+#### Import/Export VOC Labels

+X-AnyLabeling supports one-click import/export of Pascal-VOC labels for detection and segmentation tasks (`*.xml` files).</br>

-As Pascal-VOC XML label files come with category information, simply click the `Upload` button on the top menu, select `Upload VOC Labels`, and then choose the directory containing the label files.
+To import labels, click the `Import` button on the menu, select the task, choose the label file directory and confirm.</br>
+To export labels, click the `Export` button and confirm.
+Exported files are saved in the `Annotations` folder within the current image directory.</br>

-> XML label file format can be referred to [demo.xml](../../assets/Annotations/demo.xml).
+> Example VOC label file: [demo.xml](../../assets/Annotations/demo.xml).

-- Upload COCO Labels
+#### Import/Export DOTA Labels

+X-AnyLabeling supports one-click import/export of DOTA label files (`*.txt`).
+The format is:</br>

+> x1 y1 x2 y2 x3 y3 x4 y4 class_name difficulty

-Similar to VOC labels, importing COCO labels is straightforward.
-Click the `Upload` button on the top menu, select `Upload COCO Labels`, and choose the COCO JSON file.
+To import labels, click the `Upload` button on the menu, select the task, choose the label file directory and confirm.</br>

-> JSON label file format can be referred to [instances_default.json](../../assets/annotations/instances_default.json).

-- Upload DOTA Labels
+To export labels, click the `Export` button and confirm.
+Exported files are saved in the `labelTxt` folder within the current image directory.</br>

+> Example DOTA label file: [demo_obb.txt](../../assets/labelTxt/demo_obb.txt).

+#### Import/Export MASK Labels

+X-AnyLabeling supports one-click import/export of semantic segmentation mask label files (`*.png`).</br>

+Before importing/exporting mask label files, prepare a configuration file:</br>
+1. For color maps of colored images, refer to [mask_color_map.json](../../assets/mask_color_map.json).</br>
+2. For grayscale maps, refer to [mask_grayscale_map.json](../../assets/mask_grayscale_map.json).</br>

-Click the `Upload` button on the top menu, select `Upload DOTA Labels`, and choose the directory containing the label files.
+To import labels, click the `Upload` button on the menu, select the task, upload the configuration file, then choose the label file directory and confirm.</br>

-- Upload MASK Labels

-Mask labels are mainly used for segmentation algorithms.
-Currently, `X-AnyLabeling` supports two forms: grayscale and color modes.
-Before importing mask label files, you need to prepare a corresponding color mapping table file (*.json).
-Then, following the previous steps, click the `Upload` button on the top menu, select `Upload MASK Labels`, choose the defined color mapping table file, and finally select the directory containing the mask label files.

-> Color mapping table file for color images can be referred to [mask_color_map.json](../../assets/mask_color_map.json),</br>
-> Color mapping table file for grayscale images can be referred to [mask_grayscale_map.json](../../assets/mask_grayscale_map.json).
+To export labels, click the `Export` button, upload the configuration file, and confirm.
+Exported files are saved in the `mask` folder within the current image directory.</br>

-- Upload MOT Labels
+#### Import/Export MOT Labels

-MOT labels are used for multi-object tracking algorithms, and the label file type is `*.csv`.
-Similar to importing YOLO label files, you need to prepare a custom class file.
-Then, click the `Upload` button, select `Upload MOT Labels`, choose the custom class file, and finally import the CSV format MOT label file.

----

-Export settings are similar to import settings.
-After completing the annotation task and verifying its correctness, click the export button in the top menu, and choose the appropriate format for export.
-Note that for different export styles, you may need to prepare class files or color mapping table files in advance, as described in the import settings.
+X-AnyLabeling supports one-click import/export of multi-object tracking label files (`*.csv`).</br>

+Prepare a label configuration file by referring to [classes.txt](../../assets/classes.txt), with each line representing a class, numbered sequentially from 0.</br>

+To import labels, click the `Import` button on the menu, select the task, upload the configuration file, then choose the label file directory and confirm.</br>
+To export labels, click the `Export` button, upload the configuration file, and confirm.
+Exported files are saved in the `MOT` folder within the current image directory.</br>

+> Example MOT label file: [demo_video.csv](../../assets/MOT/demo_video.csv).

 ### Configuration File Settings